 A vCard with your photograph or the business’s logo can improve your brand awareness.

 Once the information is added, click on generate.
-Test the vCard before downloading in the desired format (PNG, SVG, or EPS).
+Test the vCard QR Code before downloading it in your desired format (PNG, SVG, JPG, PDF, or EPS).

-Regardless of the advancement, one must remember the specifics to developing a vCard QR Code for an unerring scannability.
+Regardless of the advancements, one must remember the specifics of developing a vCard QR Code for an unerring scannability.

-Here are a few things to keep in mind before designing a vCard –
+Here are a few things to keep in mind before designing vCard QR Codes –

 Include relevant information

-Add more details to the vCard by adding essential details of the business, such as first and last name, company name, email address, contact information, company’s website, and location, if necessary.
+Add relevant details to your vCard by adding essential information of the business, such as first and last name, company name, email address, contact information, company’s website, and location, if necessary.

 Include the company’s logo

-To make a vCard look distinct, adding the company’s logo is imperative.
-Adding the logo not only helps customers and peers identify the brand, but it also avoids them from clickbait.
+To make a vCard QR Code look distinct, adding your company’s logo is imperative.
+Adding the logo not only helps customers and peers identify the brand but also prevents them from clickbait.